 As of 2009, the CDC estimated that between 800,000 to 1.4 million persons in the U.S. had chronic later-stage HBV.
 Unlike hepatitis A, hepatitis B cannot be transmitted through the fecal-oral route, but a person can acquire HBV through contact with contaminated blood; such contact can include unprotected sex and needle sharing.

-Symptoms of hepatitis B include the same as those for hepatitis A: fever, fatigue, loss of appetite, nausea, vomiting, abdominal pain, dark urine, clay-colored bowel movements, joint pain and jaundice.
-If caught early, hepatitis B can be cured with bed rest and fluids.
-Treatment is available, and vaccination can prevent this virus if given prior to exposure.
+Symptoms of hepatitis B include the same as those for hepatitis A: fever, fatigue, loss of appetite, nausea, vomiting, abdominal pain, dark urine, clay-colored bowel movements, joint pain, and jaundice.
+No specific cure for hepatitis B infection exists, but supportive care including avoiding alcohol and other drugs toxic to the liver may prevent progression to chronic hepatitis B infection.
+Treatment is available for chronic hepatitis B infection, and vaccination can prevent infection.

 Hepatitis C (HCV) is the most common, long-lasting infection spread through contaminated blood in the U.S. According to CDC estimates, 2.7 million Americans have chronic Hepatitis C.